 Ferdinand Magellan (c.
 1480-1521) was a Portuguese explorer who led the first expedition to sail from the Atlantic Ocean into the Pacific Ocean, and the first expedition to sail across the Pacific.
 He died before his fleet finished circumnavigating the globe.

 It’s a popsicle … kinda, heh.

 Frank Epperson invented the popsicle by accident in 1905.
 He originally marketed it as the “Epsicle” but renamed it “Popsicle” thanks to his kids.

 Yeah, it’s a big pork link sausage.
 Jimmy Dean tried to kill ya.

 Jimmy Ray Dean (1928-2010) was an American country music singer, TV host, and entrepreneur, perhaps best known for creating the Jimmy Dean brand of pork sausages.
 His late 1950s television series The Jimmy Dean Show gave America its first glimpse at the work of puppeteer Jim Henson.

 How do they make that pure pork sausage?
 Well, they take some pork … Don’t ask!

 See previous note.
-Also a reference to the old adage, generally misattributed to German Chancellor Otto von Bismarck (most likely it was lawyer/poet John Godfrey Saxe): “Laws are like sausages; it is better not to see them being made.”
+Also a reference to an old adage, generally misattributed to German Chancellor Otto von Bismarck (most likely it was by lawyer/poet John Godfrey Saxe), the exact phrasing varies, but: “Laws are like sausages; it is better not to see them being made.”